eaasi/user-handbook/source/guide/publishing.rst

 How to save published Environments to a local node
 ====================================================

-In a selected Remote Environment's Actions menu, select "Save to My Node":
+In a selected Public Environment's Actions menu, select "Save to My Node":

 .. image:: ../images/save_slide_ui.png